Should You Pay Off Your Mortgage Early?

 Paying Off Your Mortgage Early

-Let’s say you borrow $150,000 to buy a home at 4% interest with a 30-year term.
-By the time you pay off your loan, you will have paid a whopping $107,804.26 in interest.
+Let’s say you borrow $150,000 to buy a home at 6% interest with a 30-year term.
+By the time you pay off your loan, you’ll have paid a whopping $173,757.28 in interest.
 This is in addition to the $150,000 you initially borrowed.

 The decision to pay off your mortgage early is a personal one that depends heavily upon your individual circumstances.

-So, Should You Pay Off Your Mortgage Early?
+Is It Worth It To Pay Off Your Mortgage Early?

 If you find yourself with a little extra cash at the end of the month, should you put it toward your mortgage loan or refinance to a shorter term?
 There’s no simple “yes” or “no” answer.
-There are both risks and benefits to paying off your loan early, and the right decision will be different for everyone.
+There are both risks and benefits to paying off your loan early or switching loan terms, and the right decision will be different for everyone.

 When Paying Off Your Mortgage Early Works

-You might assume that you need to shell out hundreds of dollars extra each month to pay off your mortgage early.
+You might assume that you need to shell out hundreds of extra dollars each month to pay off your mortgage early.
 The truth is, even a very small monthly or one annual payment can make a major difference over the course of your loan.

-When Making Minimum Monthly Payments Works
+When Making Minimum Monthly Mortgage Payments Works Better

-You’ll save more money by paying these debts down than you would if you put all of your money toward your mortgage.
-Sit down with your financial paperwork and compare interest rates of your other debts to your mortgage interest rate.
-If your other debts have a higher interest rate, pay them down first.
+You’ll save more money by paying these debts down than you would if you put all your money toward your mortgage.
+It’s best to sit down with your financial paperwork and compare interest rates of your other debts to your mortgage interest rate.
+If your other debts have a higher interest rate, you should pay them down first.

 You also may want to avoid paying your loan off early if it carries a prepayment penalty.
-This is a fee your lender charges if you pay off your mortgage off prematurely.
+This is a fee your lender charges if you pay off your mortgage prematurely.
 Prepayment penalties are usually equal to a certain percentage you would have paid in interest.

 Consult your mortgage lender and ask about any prepayment penalties on your loan before you make a large extra payment.
 Prepayment penalties are also noted in your mortgage contract.

-How To Pay Off Your Mortgage Early
+How To Pay Off Your Mortgage Early: 3 Essential Tips

 Think that paying off your mortgage early is right for you?
 Use these tips to own your home sooner.